 Serve with warm corn tortillas, cilantro, sour cream, lime and your favorite salsa

-For today’s Did You Know fun food facts we will look at Shrimp.
+For today’s Did You Know we will look at Shrimp fun facts.

 While it may not be summer, it certainly is National Gazpacho Day.
 In honor of the holiday, we are providing a recipe from Souper Freak, a food truck that patrols the streets of Baltimore, Maryland.

 1/2 cup olive oil mixed with garlic powder for shrimp plus 1/2 cup extra virgin olive oil for gazpacho